FAQ's

 • Built with a reliable setup to minimize mechanical issues

-Required equipment
+Required and recommended equipment

 In addition to your personal bike, riders must be equipped with essential gear to ensure safety and self-sufficiency throughout the event.